Celebrate Washington, DC in bloom with cherry blossoms and one-of-a-kind international adventures

 Day 2: Continue Your International Adventures

-In the afternoon, take Metro's green line to Nationals Park for a Washington Nationals baseball game.
-Enjoy a sports snack from local vendors like Ben's Chili Bowl and root for Teddy Roosevelt (he never wins!) during the running of the presidents.
-For pre- and post-game entertainment, check out the bars and restaurants on Half Street.
+Take Metro's Green line to Nationals Park for a Washington Nationals baseball game.
+Enjoy a snack from local vendors and root for Teddy Roosevelt (he never wins!) during the running of the presidents.
+For pre- and post-game entertainment, check out the bars and restaurants nearby on the Capitol Riverfront.

 Looking for more ideas for your visit to Washington, DC?
 Explore even more adventures and itineraries here.